 You don’t need to limit yourself, think beyond history and literature.
 You may be able to turn your new knowledge into extra funds by selling your wares. you may need some money to invest in supplies but start slow.
 Join a community and gain their knowledge and friendship.

 Love food?
 Become a better cook or learn the science of baking or fermentation.
-Pick a specialty, baking bread, cooking chili, or barbeque.
+Pick a specialty, baking bread, cooking chilli, or barbeque.
 Discover the crazy world of yeast, start brewing beer, fermenting wine, or yogurt.

 Have you thought about taking up gardening?
 Pickling and canning your harvest can save you some money or earn you a few if you sell them.
 Pressed or dried flowers are a beautiful accent to any home.
 Communing with nature can be therapeutic and restorative.